ivan-cx/ivan-cx.github.io/index.md

 <br/>

 My name is Ivan Kuznetsov.
-I am a programmer from St. Petersburg, Russia.
+I am a programmer.
+I'm against the war 🇺🇦

 You can reach me with email <i@ivn.cx>